chzzyx/clicker/README.md

-not so good not so useful but working clicker with upgrades,fork it because i donr plan making upgrades for it XD
+not so good not so useful but working clicker with upgrades,fork it because i dont plan making upgrades for it XD